 With pandemic devastation fueling suicides worldwide this year, we reimagined Alive & Running to support survivors of losses and attempts everywhere!
 Alive Together: Uniting to Prevent Suicide was held on November 14, 2021 to raise global awareness and support for Didi Hirsch’s field-defining Suicide Prevention Center.

-Teams will be able to gather either at Exposition Park near USC and the Memorial Coliseum or virtually – in neighborhoods around the world – to walk 2,160 steps (about 1 mile) for the 2,160 people lost globally to suicide each day.
+Teams gathered in Los Angeles at Exposition Park and virtually – in neighborhoods around the world – to walk 2,160 steps (about 1 mile) for the 2,160 people lost globally to suicide each day.

-The event will feature inspiring speakers and celebrities sharing their stories and support, community-building activities, and our beloved memorial quilts and memory trees.
-We will also have exciting, integrated digital experiences happening in parallel so people everywhere can participate to support survivors and suicide prevention!
+The event featured inspiring speakers and celebrities sharing their stories and support, community-building activities, and our beloved memorial quilts and memory trees.
+We also had exciting integrated digital experiences happening in parallel so people everywhere can participate to support survivors and suicide prevention!